Acupuncture in Fertility and Sterility

 Acupuncture and Sperm

 For many years publications have demonstrated acupuncture’s positive effect on sperm count, motility and morphology.
 Most trials included giving men a series of treatments, in most cases 10 treatments over the course of 5 weeks.
 Even though the outcomes of these studies are very promising, men are less likely to use acupuncture to improve their sperm parameters.
 This is due in large part to IVF clinics suggesting that ICSI or other ART circumvents the need for men to improve their sperm profile.
-Just recently the research is beginning to examine the DNA quality of the sperm in order to help reduce embryo fragmentation and improve embryo quality.
-Future studies should look for signs that acupuncture is improving the DNA integrity and not only increasing count or motility.
+The more current research is beginning to examine the DNA quality of the sperm in order to help reduce embryo fragmentation and improve embryo quality.

 Effects of acupuncture on sperm parameters of males suffering from subfertility related to low sperm quality.
 Siterman S et al, Archives of Andrology 1997, Sep-Oct;39(2):155-61 When looking at infertile men, the acupuncture group receive significant improvements compared to the control group who did not receive acupuncture.
 In particular they saw improved motility and morphology.